chaostoolkit-incubator/chaostoolkit-aws/README.md

 implement the changes, ensure they meet the formatting standards set out by `black`, `flake8`, and `isort`, and then raise a PR to the repository for review.

-Please refer to the [formatting][#formatting-and-linting] section for more information on the formatting standards.
+Please refer to the [formatting](#formatting-and-linting) section for more information on the formatting standards.

 The Chaos Toolkit projects require all contributors must sign a